-Boushra Almutawakel, the first-ever recognized female photographer of Yemen, makes us reflect on the living conditions of women in contexts where religious fanaticism prevails.
+Boushra Almutawakel, the first-ever recognized female photographer in Yemen, makes us reflect on the living conditions of women in contexts where religious fanaticism prevails.
 Her work highlights the strength and courage of Middle Eastern women.

 When Boushra sees that her work conjures up strong feelings and provokes engagement, discussion, and debate, she feels she has succeeded.

 Born in Sana’a, Yemen, in 1969, Boushra Y. Almutawakel studied in the USA and Yemen.
-It was during her time as a student, that she became interested in photography.
+It was during her time as a student that she became interested in photography.

-On her return to Yemen in 1994 she continued developing her photographic work, doing freelance photography, and participating in many group exhibitions.
-In 1998, Boushra became a full-time photographer, and some of her clients have included the United Nations, CARE International, the Royal Netherlands Embassy.
-Her work has been acquired by the British Museum in London, The Museum of Fine Arts of Boston, the Barjeel Foundation, as well as by other well-known collectors.
+On her return to Yemen in 1994, she continued developing her photographic work, doing freelance photography, and participating in many group exhibitions.
+In 1998, Boushra became a full-time photographer, and some of her clients have included the United Nations, CARE International, and the Royal Netherlands Embassy.
+Her work has been acquired by the British Museum in London, The Museum of Fine Arts of Boston, and the Barjeel Foundation, as well as by other well-known collectors.

 The photographer has been working for many years.
 However, recent developments in the world, especially in Afghanistan, make each of her projects surprisingly timely.

-Finding the veiling of Muslim women to be a controversial issue, and also considering the diverse opinions it attracted, Boushra wanted to project the various facets of hijab through her art.
+Finding the veiling of Muslim women to be a controversial issue and also considering the diverse opinions it attracted, Boushra wanted to project the various facets of hijab through her art.

 In her hijab series, she takes the viewer on a visual journey through the different nuances of what it means to be veiled.